 What can I claim in a divorce settlement?

 Can a divorce settlement be re-opened?

 It is extremely rare for a divorce settlement to be reopened.
 Examples of what may entitle you to ask for it to be reopened are-if there was fraud or fraudulent non-disclosure or misrepresentation of material facts, or inadvertent or negligent non-disclosure of material facts, or a mistake, or duress.
-You will need to take advice from your solicitor on whether this is relevant in your particular case.
+You will need to take advice from your family lawyer on whether this is relevant in your particular case.

+What can I claim in a divorce settlement?